 Nicholas Heng, Age 13

-Born maturely at 2.5kg, Sage was the ideal healthy baby that any parent could ask for.
-He might have eaten too little and slept too much, but his parents did not think much of it.
-Like his older brother, Basil, they just thought he was another sleepy baby.
+Born maturely at 2.5kg on Christmas day, Sage was the ideal healthy baby that any parent could ask for.
+He might have drank too little and slept too much, but his parents did not think much of it.
 However, when Sage couldn’t wake up on the 10th day, Cindy did not need her mother’s intuition to know that something was wrong.

-At two weeks old, little Sage was admitted into the hospital and diagnosed with Maple Syrup Urine Disease (MSUD).
+At two weeks old, little Sage was rushed into the Intensive Care Unit (ICU) and diagnosed with Maple Syrup Urine Disease (MSUD).
 It is a rare genetic metabolic disorder that prevents the body from processing certain amino acids which are formed when protein in food is digested.
 When the level of amino acids in the blood reaches a high level, it becomes toxic to the body.
 This can cause brain damage, seizures and, if left untreated, death.

+The medical team finally identified the illness through the distinctive sweet-smelling urine where the disease got its name.
 The disease was so rare and almost unheard of in Singapore that it threw many doctors off and they did not know what to do.
-When the medical team finally identified the illness through the distinctive sweet-smelling urine where the disease got its name, they immediately rushed Sage into intensive care.

 Subsequent blood tests found that Sage’s blood was so toxic he needed to undergo dialysis.
 However, his 2-week old veins were so small that even the thinnest catheter could not be used.
 Thus, the doctors had to do the transfusion manually by stringing blood out and then pumping fresh blood into Sage’s body through his legs.
 This painstaking process took 4 hours.

 Thereafter, the only thing Sage could consume was specially formulated milk modified specifically for children with MSUD.
 Unfortunately, back in 2006, Singapore had yet to produce such a formula and it had to be shipped in from the UK.
-At this point, Sage was in a coma in the Neonatal Intensive Care Unit (NICU).
+At this point, Sage was in a coma in the ICU.
 To make matters worse, there was a complication with the information given to the UK medical staff and the fatal miscommunication caused the special milk formula to never reach Singapore’s shores.

-Both parents were distressed but Cindy was guilt-stricken to know that the milk she had been providing her son for the first two weeks of his life was killing him, and that Sage was now living off a drip in the NICU.
+Both parents were distressed but Cindy was guilt-stricken to know that the milk she had been providing her son for the first two weeks of his life was killing him as his body could not process the protein in the milk, and that Sage was now living off a drip in the ICU.

 Before all could be lost, a call came from Sage’s aunt in KL bringing the first hopeful news: there was a similar modified milk formula in Hospital Kuala Lumpur.
 The doctors there, after hearing about Sage’s condition, were ready to ship a batch over.
-With the prompt help of Sage’s relatives in transporting the formula from KL to Singapore, Sage’s condition improved and he was discharged.
+With the prompt help of Sage’s relatives in transporting the formula from KL to Singapore, Sage’s condition improved and he was discharged after spending a month in the hospital.

 However, the worst of it was far from over for little Sage and his family.